 Due to their large fur, these rabbits are prone to flystrike.
 These are most common in rabbits that aren’t grooming themselves properly for whatever reason.
 If your rabbit is not grooming themselves properly, it is likely because of an underlying condition, like obesity or a dental issue.
 This is why it is essential to keep your rabbit healthy.

 Jersey Rabbits are small, so they reach maturity very early.
 They can usually breed around four months.
 They only ovulate after mating, so there is no timing necessary.
-However, sometimes the female will not be “in the mood,” and the mating will need to be tried the next day again.
+However, sometimes the female will not be “in the mood,” and the mating will need to be tried again the next day.

 Pregnancy can be detected through palpitations or weight change.
 Usually, changes can be detected about 12 days after breeding.

-The actual pregnancy can take anywhere from 31-33 days.
+The actual pregnancy can take anywhere from 31 to 33 days.
 However, it depends mostly on the size of the litter.
 Smaller litters can take longer.
 A birthing box should be provided around day 28 so that the rabbit can begin preparing it slightly before the babies arrive.